 After the initial budget is adopted, the budget may be amended for specific purposes.
 Budget amendments are required for budget transfers between funds as well as between programs.
 Management is not authorized to amend the budget without the approval of City Council.
-The City filed two budget amendments for the fiscal year ended June 30, 2023.
-The amendments increased estimated revenues by \$6,924,910 and increased expenditures by \$31,593,072.
-The City's budget amendments were essentially a complete re-estimate of the original budget.
-The amendments accounted for many changes in estimates and did not represent just a few specific activities or outlays; however, the increase in revenues are primarily related to increases in hotel/motel taxes, interest income, capital grants, water usage fees and the timing of proceeds from the issuance of Water SRF Notes.
-Amended expenditures include increases related to inflation (e.g. costs of goods and services), hotel/motel tax commitments, public safety overtime, vehicle repairs and maintenance and the timing of capital projects.
+The City filed two budget amendments for the fiscal year ended June 30, 2024.
+The amendment increased estimated revenues by \$9,441,224 and increased expenditures by \$5,754,767.
+The City's budget amendment was essentially a complete re-estimate of the original budget.
+The amendments accounted for many changes in estimates and did not represent just a few specific activities or outlays; however, the increase in revenues are primarily related to increases in hotel/motel taxes, utility franchise taxes, interest income, capital grants, developer contributions and the timing of proceeds from the issuance of Water SRF Notes.
+Amended expenditures include increases related to inflation (e.g. costs of goods and services), hotel/motel tax commitments, public safety overtime, facility repairs and maintenance, vehicle and equipment repairs and maintenance, the timing of capital projects, and the cost of the special census.